EskilMork/Elsys-Gk-gruppe11/README.md

 # Marius Rizan Andresen SjefGPT of road to 10K trophies on Clash Royal

 # Eskil Mork Chief of getting carried by Github-copilot

+# Iver Hovstein Thorsberg Chief Engineer of “It Worked on My Machine”